21 best gifts from Turkey you don’t want to miss

 It’s stunning.
 It is a very important part of Turkish culture.

 When someone gets married the guests are expected to buy these gold coins that, in traditional weddings, get pinned to the bride’s dress.

 The amount being pinned on the bride is announced in front of the crowd…no pressure!

 But also people invest their money in gold.
 As you know it always has value.
 You will see gold bangles and earrings and rings.

 Throughout the country, you will be able to find gold and silver shops with beautiful jewelry to buy as mementos.

 10. Turkish Lamps

-For the special game lover in your life and obviously even for yourself, this would make a great gift!
-Make sure you look around as their are many different styles.
+For the special game lover in your life and obviously, even for yourself, this would make a great gift!
+Make sure you look around as there are many different styles.

-You can find pretty decent quality luggage for fairly inexpensively.
+You can find pretty decent quality luggage fairly inexpensively.